House of Delegates

 April.
 Nominating Committee

-members are selected by the House Members of each of the districts, with each
+members are selected by the House members of each of the districts, with each

 district selecting members and – depending on the size of their

 district – an alternate.
-This is usually done through a meeting organized by the Vice President of each district, who determines if the meeting is held in person or by teleconference.
+This is usually done through a meeting organized by the Vice President of each district, who determines whether the meeting is held in person or by teleconference.
 The resulting names are then submitted to the House for appointment.

 What are the deadlines?